hugo-a-d/hugo-a-d/README.md

 ### Non tech stuff
 My academic background is in analytical philosophy, focusing on the normativity of logic.
 King's College London, Birkbeck London and UvA (Institute of Logic, Language and Computation) Alumnus.
+I am native speaker in French and English.

 <!--